mbaumer/us_hep_funding/docs/_states/AL.md

 <a name="AL-03"></a>
 [Back to top](#top)
 ## AL-03 -- Rep. Mike Rogers (R)
+### Committees
+Mike Rogers is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016